-Join Ryan Kittleson for an in-depth discussion in this video Taking your own photos for reference, part of Sculpting Portraits in ZBrush.
+Join Ryan Kittleson for an in-depth discussion in this video Taking your own photos for reference, part of ZBrush: Sculpting Portraits.

 - The old saying, "If you want something done right,…"you had better do it yourself,"…never carried more weight than now.…There are whole businesses devoted to photographing people…for use as reference for digital sculpture…and even they often make simple mistakes…that reduce the photo's usability as sculpting reference.…In this video, I'll show you how…to take reference photos the right way.…Now there are three things to keep in mind.…Quantity, angle, and distance.…